Just-Make-Games/minemancers/README.md

 - Players can sometimes phase through walls.
 - Kills are sometimes counted twice.
 - Kills can sometimes be attributed to the killed players.
+- High score is reset when a player respawns even if the round is not over.